 After earning my degree in English/Journalism from Michigan State University, I landed my first publishing job at Gale Research Company in Detroit.
 I commuted downtown for five years before leaving my office job to start freelance writing at home.
 Working next to the laundry room in our basement, I built a portfolio of clips from several local papers, including The Daily Tribune of Royal Oak and the Detroit Free Press Sunday Magazine.
 My goal was to write pieces that would inspire readers to appreciate and enhance their lives.
 I pitched lifestyle ideas to national magazines and was thrilled when I sold my first essay to Country Gardens, one of my favorite shelter publications.

-Early in my freelance career, I also worked for five years as editor in chief of Innsider, a national travel magazine focusing on historic country inns and B&Bs.
-In addition to assigning stories for the magazine, the job required traveling throughout the U.S. to review small inns, restaurants and historic sites.
+I also worked as editor-in-chief of Innsider, a national travel magazine focusing on historic country inns and B&Bs.
+In addition to assigning stories for the magazine, I traveled throughout the U.S. to review small inns, restaurants, and historic sites.

-My photography has been published in Country Gardens, Innsider, The Detroit News Homestyle magazine, Michigan Living, The Detroit Free Press, The Daily Tribune, Observer & Eccentric newspapers, and Rust Belt Rising (anthology).
-It’s also featured on my daily blog, Something Beautiful Every Day.
+My photo images have appeared in Country Gardens, Innsider, Michigan BLUE, Michigan Living, The Detroit News Homestyle Magazine, The Oakland Press, The Detroit Free Press, The Daily Tribune, Your Home & Lifestyle magazine, Observer & Eccentric newspapers, and Rust Belt Rising.